AiGaA/project1/README.md

 # Unfixed Bugs

-All bugs were dealt with at the time of issue arised.
+All bugs were dealt with at the time when issue arised.